kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

 - **Whitelisted Admins**: Defined by User ID in AdminConfig.lua
   - Current Admin ID: 1547280148
 - **Admin Panel Features:**
-  - **Create Items**: Create new items with Roblox ID, name, value, and optional stock
+  - **Create Items**: Create new items with Roblox ID, name, value, and optional stock or Limited rarity
     - Live preview of item thumbnail
     - Auto-fills item name from Roblox marketplace
     - Input validation for all fields
+    - **Limited Items**: Toggle to create event-exclusive Limited items
+      - Limited items cannot be rolled from crates
+      - Optional timer field (in hours) to set when the item goes offsale
+      - Timer is converted to Unix timestamp and stored as OffsaleAt field
+      - Can still use stock system for serial numbers
   - **Give Items to Players**: Give items directly to players
     - Enter item Roblox ID, amount to give, and player ID/username
     - Supports both User ID (number) and username (case-insensitive)